Chaos Construction Sudoku (Cell Count) by clover!

 This puzzle follows Kropki Pairs Sudoku rules, so no number repeats in any row, column, or bold region.
 If a white circle is given between two adjacent cells, then the two numbers in those cells must differ by 1.
 If a black circle is given between two adjacent cells, then the two numbers must have a ratio of 2.
 Pairs of cells without circles can have any relationship.

 Time Standards: This competition had 1-point (easy), 2-point (medium), 3-point (hard), or higher value puzzles.
-This was worth 3 points (hard category), roughly 2.5-3 minute target.
+This would have been worth 2 points (medium category), roughly 1.5-2 minute target.

 Solution: PDF